 Impact management outcome: Impact to the environment is minimised through a safe blasting practice.
 Impact Management Actions Implementati on Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of compliance person implementation implementation person Any blasting activity must be conducted by a suitably licensed blasting contractor; and Notification of surrounding landowners, emergency services site personnel of blasting activity 24 hours prior to such activity taking place on Site.
+The Contractor.
 Notification of the landowners and surrounding landowners.
 Blasting activities must only occur within the authorised (EA) times.
 Construction Phase.
 The ECO.
-Limited to the specific blasting times (if any blasting is required). activities to ensure that blasting is undertaken in accordance with all
+Limited to the specific blasting times (if any blasting is required). undertaken in accordance with all